StackVista/stackstate-docs/setup/cli/cli-stac.md

 description: StackState Self-hosted v4.6.x
 ---

-# CLI: sts (new)
+# CLI: stac (new)

 ## Overview

 The StackState CLI provides easy access to the functionality provided by the StackState APIs.
 It can be used for automate using StackState data, configure StackState and to develop StackPacks.

-This page describes the new `sts` CLI.
+This page describes the new `stac` CLI.
 The CLI will eventually fully replace the current `stac` CLI, but currently does not yet support all commands.
-For an overview of the differences and overlap between the new `sts` CLI and the old `stac` CLI, see this [comparison page](setup/cli/cli-comparison.md).
+For an overview of the differences and overlap between the new `stac` CLI and the old `sts` CLI, see this [comparison page](setup/cli/cli-comparison.md).

 ## Install